-I know it’s early but it’s not too soon to be thinking about the holidays.
+I know it’s early but it’s not too soon to plan for the holidays.
 I’m not talking about buying gifts or holiday shopping.
 At least not yet.
-What I DO suggest is getting the jump on prepping your home so it’s ready for the holidays.
-The goal?

 Are you in?

 3 Ways to Organize and Transform Your Home for the Holidays

 I’ve already talked about how to start organizing.
 It’s got to be the first step, because let’s face it, why clean or decorate a room that’s a hot mess?